Gender Affirming Surgical Procedures

 Skin grafts may be required in order to augment vaginal depth.
 Your pre-operative physical examination will assist with this determination.

-The typical hospital stay for gender confirmation surgery is 5 – 7 days.
+The typical hospital stay for gender confirmation surgery is five-seven days.
 You will need to arrive in town 48 hours prior to surgery, and are encouraged to spend several days after discharge from the hospital in local housing which we will help coordinate with you.

 During your hospital stay, we recommend bringing reading material or other personal items to help occupy your time.